8051Enthusiast/delsum/README.md

 It is output in a "packed" form where the sum1 is stored in the lower width/2 bits and sum2 in the higher width/2 (or the opposite if `swap` is enabled).
 The parameters are:
 * `width`: The width of the whole packed checksum.
 Mandatory.
-* `modulus`: The value by which to reduce. `modulus = 0` means `2^(width/2)` and is the default value.
+* `modulus`: The value by which to reduce, hexadecimal. `modulus=0x00` means `2^(width/2)` and is the default value.
-* `init`: The value to initialize the regular checksum with.
+* `init`: The value to initialize the regular checksum with, hexadecimal.
 Defaults to 0.
-* `addout`: The packed value which is added at the end of the sum.
+* `addout`: The packed value which is added at the end of the sum, hexadecimal.
 The high part is always added to the high part of the checksum at the end, regardless of `swap`.
 Defaults to 0.
-* `swap`: The boolean flag which indicates that the regular sum should be in the higher half of the packed checksum.
+* `swap`: The boolean flag which indicates that the regular sum should be in the higher half of the packed checksum, `true`/`false`.
 Defaults to `false`.

 `crc`
 =====